When it comes to measuring the success of an email marketing campaign, a good email open rate is a common metric to measure.

 There are various factors that can influence deliverability, so here are a few ways to boost your chances if hitting the inbox:

-Proofread: A lot of spam filters look at spelling and poor grammar as evidence of greater risk.
+- Proofread: A lot of spam filters look at spelling and poor grammar as evidence of greater risk.
 The same goes for writing parts of your email (including your subject line) in all-caps.
 Tools such as Grammarly or Ivory Research can help you to avoid making these mistakes.

 4. Always send valuable content